BrandenB/PhantomUpdater/README.md

 # PhantomUpdater

-A simple java app that updates PhantomBot.
+This is a simple Java app that will automate updating PhantomBot on all operating systems as long as Java 8 or higher is insalled.